CmdrDats/igoki/README.md

  Alternatively, if you are doing development on this project, fire up a `lein repl` and it'll be all setup to connect an IDE repl to it.

+use Launch4j to build the exe, if you want that.

 ## License